wyhitcs/team-letsencrypt/draftv1.md

 ##1.2 ACME protocol

 The identity of internet entities (client and server) need to be verified.
 However, today’s verification is done by some ad-hoc mechanisms which are not suitable for development of online verification in the future.
-ACME protocol aims to address such issue by standardizing and automating the procedure of verification.
+Automatic Certificate Management Environment (ACME) protocol[[8](#acme)] aims to address such issue by standardizing and automating the procedure of verification.
 In other words, it is a “bag of procedures” by doing which a Certificate Authority(CA) issues a certificate to a client.

 ##1.3 Certificate Authority
 CA is an online organization which issues a Digital Certificate.